 The Big Issues

-Not so today, says the early career researcher with the Educational Research Institute Newcastle (ERIN), who is vitally interested in the way governments use touchstone issues in education to gain political leverage and how media representation of those issues can create a sense of panic that forces schools into a reactive response.
+Not so today, says the early career researcher, who is vitally interested in the way governments use touchstone issues in education to gain political leverage and how media representation of those issues can create a sense of panic that forces schools into a reactive response.

 "Education is hot-button issue for governments because it is one of the few common experiences all people have - the vast majority of us have been to school and we all have an opinion on education," Mockler says.

 "I am interested in the way politicians, in conjunction with the media, create these 'panic points' around education and the effect that then has on the way teaching is conducted in the classroom."

 A perfect example is the way that the ranking element of the MySchool website has skewed teachers' approaches to NAPLAN tests, according to Mockler, who last year conducted a study on media reporting of MySchool.
 She argues that NAPLAN was designed as a diagnostic tool but has become a contest feeding off community concerns about teaching quality and choice that have been magnified by widespread media coverage.

 "As a result, NAPLAN becomes all-consuming at that time of year, and other aspects of the curriculum are pushed aside while students are force-fed sample tests and 'prepared' for an exam that is supposed to be an indicator of their basic skills," Mockler says.